Rich Text Content

 Use markdown elements to display:

-• Section headers - Organize your survey into distinct parts
+• Section headers - Organize your survey into distinct parts with clear transitions

 • Disclaimers and legal text - Privacy notices, terms, consent information